TimpaniUmbra/TimpaniUmbraWebsite/content/Final Fantasy XIV/OC Showcase - Tyym Paanih/Photo Series - Junelezen 2024.md

 ![[junelezen24.jpg]]
 ### Day 25: Old Friend
-*Reaching Ishgard, Tyym managed to find her friend A'rhenu Tia!
+*Reaching Ishgard, Tyym managed to find her friend [[My Wonderful Friends#Caribou|A'rhenu Tia]]!
 The two have known each other for a while and find each other on their adventures a lot.*

 *A'rhenu's going to see his old mentor, so Tyym joins him to the Shrouds.*